Tyler Stephenson Player Props: Reds vs. Pirates

-On Thursday, Tyler Stephenson (.188 batting average in his past 10 games, with four walks and six RBI) and the Cincinnati Reds play the Pittsburgh Pirates, whose starting pitcher will be Roansy Contreras.
-First pitch is at 6:35 PM ET.
+Tyler Stephenson -- 1-for-3 with a double in his last game -- will be in action for the Cincinnati Reds against the Pittsburgh Pirates, with Mitch Keller on the mound, on April 21 at 6:35 PM ET.

-In his previous game he had a one-hit performance (1-for-4) against the Rays.
+In his last appearance, he went 1-for-3 with a double against the Pirates.

 Tyler Stephenson Game Info & Props vs. the Pirates